Proof of address: in-year admissions

 Where families living abroad already have an address in the UK, schools can ask you to provide proof of the address to which you will be moving; this would include circumstances where parents/carers:

-• Where families living abroad do not have an address in the U.K. schools may ask you to provide proof of the address where you currently reside.
+- living abroad do not have an address in the U.K. - schools may ask you to provide proof of the address where you currently reside

 If a place is or becomes available at the school you apply for while you are still residing outside Birmingham, you will need to discuss with the school a reasonable start date for your child, or you may risk losing the place if you are not in a position to take it up yet.

-If a school place is allocated based on a fraudulent address, then that place may be withdrawn.
+If a school place is allocated using a fraudulent address, the place may be withdrawn.